coilysiren/AGuideToClassMobility/_posts/2014-01-01-howtogetinterviewsintech.md

 ---
 title: How to get paid internships in tech
 layout: default
-description: Before you can get a job in tech, you typically need to work on internships.
+excerpt: Before you can get a job in tech, you typically need to work on internships.
 Luckily, many tech internships are paid.
 Here's how to get them
 tags:
  - getting-paid-for-your-work
  - internships
+ - money
+ - jobs
-published: false
+published: true
 ---

 When it comes to hiring in technology, many times it depends on who you know.
 Many entry-level employees get those connections that lead to full-time jobs through internships.
 Many internships in technology are paid, making them fantastic opportunities to get paid while you learn new technology skills.